FrancisBanville/ms_interpreting_probabilities/README.md

 necessary but not sufficient for inferring their interaction at a specific time and space.
 Environmental factors, such as temperature [@Angilletta2004TemGro], drought [@Woodward2012CliCha], climate change [@Gilman2010FraCom;
-@Woodward2010ChaEco; @Araujo2011Usinga], and habitat modifications
+@Woodward2010ChaEco; @Araujo2011Usinga], habitat characteristics [e.g., presence
-[@Tylianakis2007HabMod], contribute to this spatiotemporal variability by impacting species abundance and traits.
-Interactions may also be influenced by a third species [e.g., a more profitable prey species, @Golubski2011ModMod;
+of refuges where prey can hide from predators, @Grabowski2004Habitat], and land use change [@Tylianakis2007HabMod], contribute to this spatiotemporal variability by impacting species abundance and traits.
+Interactions may also be influenced by a third species [e.g., a more profitable prey species,
-@Sanders2012Indirect].
-Even under favorable circumstances, there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
+@Golubski2011ModMod; @Sanders2012Indirect].
+Even under favorable circumstances,
+there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
 If it does occur, it might go undetected, particularly if it happens infrequently.
 In this context, it is unsurprising that our knowledge of ecological interactions remains limited [@Hortal2015SevSho] despite extensive biodiversity data collection [@Schmeller2015GloTer].

 We distinguish the variability of interactions from their uncertainty.
-Interaction variability is defined as the variation of interactions along spatial, temporal, or environmental axes [@Poisot2015Speciesa].
+Interaction variability is defined as the changes in the occurrence or strength of interactions along spatial, temporal, or environmental axes [@Poisot2015Speciesa].
 It is a property of interactions that should be quantified if we aim for a comprehensive understanding of ecological networks.
 Stochasticity is the inherent randomness or unpredictability of interactions that lead to this variability.
 Conversely, uncertainty is defined as a lack of knowledge about the occurrence of interactions.
 When using statistical models to infer interactions, uncertainty sources include input data, parameter, and model structure uncertainties [@Simmonds2024Recommendations].
 Input data uncertainty arises from our inability to empirically observe all interactions and from measurement errors in environmental and biological variables used for inference.
 Parameter uncertainty represents a plausible range of values for a parameter whose exact value is unknown.
 For example, we may calculate a range of plausible values for interaction variability (e.g., there could be a $50\%$ certainty that an interaction occurs $50\%$ of the time).
 Model structure uncertainty recognizes that different statistical models may adequately predict interactions.
-In contrast to variability, uncertainty can be reduced by sampling additional data.
-@Simmonds2024Recommendations underscores the importance of quantifying and reporting these diverse sources of uncertainty, alongside ensuring their appropriate propagation to model output (such as predicted interactions) and higher-level measures (such as network structure).
+In contrast to variability, uncertainty can be reduced by sampling additional data (except for model uncertainty, which will persist regardless of sampling effort). @Simmonds2024Recommendations underscores the importance of quantifying and reporting these diverse sources of uncertainty, alongside ensuring their appropriate propagation to model output (such as predicted interactions) and higher-level measures (such as network structure).
 While recognizing that these definitions may not be universally accepted, clarifying the distinction between variability and uncertainty enables us to better comprehend the sources of our knowledge gaps about ecological interactions.

 ## Species interactions as probabilistic objects